 Curious, you look at some of the other articles pinned to the wall.
 Another in particular catches your eye, and it is dated several months after the previous article.

-DANGEROUS NEOVIAN ON THE LOOSEYesterday evening Neovian police were unable to aprehend a dangerous criminal as he fled the scene of an assault.
+ON THE LOOSEYesterday evening Neovian police were unable to apprehend a dangerous criminal as he fled the scene of an assault.
 Police have been unable to find him and suspect that he has taken refuge amongst the streets of Neovia.
 Citizens are advised to be on the lookout for a particular individual.

 Police stated that Theorem never filed an assault report for the inmate and assured his fellow doctors that the incident was all "Part of the job".